TylerTemp/SaintsField/README.md

 This will check if the field value is a `truly` value, which means:

-1. Won't work for int and float (It'll give an error, asking you to not use on int/float)
-2. The `struct` value will always be `truly` because `struct` is not nullable and Unity will fill a default value for it no matter what
+1.  `ValuedType` like `struct` will always be `truly` because `struct` is not nullable and Unity will fill a default value for it no matter what
-3. It works on reference type and will NOT skip Unity's life-circle null check
+2. It works on reference type and will NOT skip Unity's life-circle null check
+3. You may not want to use it on `int`, `float` (because only `0` is not `truly`) or `bool`, but it's still allowed if you insist

+Parameters:

 *   `string errorMessage = null` Error message.
 Default is `{label} is required`
 *   AllowMultiple: No